-Topics in Mycology is an annually offered elective in the Mycology certificate.
+Topics in Mycology is an annually offered elective in the Mycology Certificate.
 Topics change from year to year, typically covering applied areas of mycology or preparation for research projects.
-This year the focus will be on fungal biodiversity conservation.
-Throughout the course students will be introduced to key topics in fungal biodiversity conservation and will directly engage with primary literature in this area of mycology.
-Weekly written reflections, integrated with guided seminar discussions, will help students develop the ability to critically analyze, compare, and synthesize scientific research.
+This year, the focus is on fungal biodiversity conservation.

 Registration